erogenousbeef-zz/BigReactors/Roadmap.md

 TODO - Beta
 -----------

-### Add redstone interfaces
-- Reactor on/off switch
-- Control rod in/out switch
-- Signal emitter if temperature gets above/below a certain level

-### Interoperability
+### Core
-- Add graphite dust if a mod with grinders is detected
-- Refactor liquids using new Forge liquid interfaces
-- Making flowing-liquid blocks
-- Add MFR compatibility for drinking with a straw
-- Add nasty side effects for going near pools of yellorium
-- RedNet integration
-- ComputerCraft integration!
+- Add maximum-dimension API and checks to BeefCore
+- Create ITileEntityProxy to handle things like fuel columns more nicely

 ### Gameplay
 - Finish the RTG for mid/early-game power.
 Should be easy with the new TE framework I've built.
 - Change refueling to be per-column instead of pan-machine.
 This considerably simplifies the logic and prevents problems with unbalanced fuel distribution across rods.
+- Add graphite dust & coal dust
+- Add yellorite dust

 ### Graphics & UI
 - Highlight inventory slots when they are exposed via the right-hand-side buttons